-Process documentation, as the name suggests, is a detailed description of how to execute a process.
-It outlines the exact steps needed to complete a task or process from start to finish.
+Process documentation is a detailed description of how to execute a process.
+The process document outlines the exact steps needed to complete a task or process from start to finish.

 Process documentation helps in: